colemickens/platform2-sommelier/chromeos-config/README.md

     some-element: "{{some-template-variable}}"
     ```

-    Valid template variables are any YAML element that's currently in scope.
+    Valid template variables are any YAML elements that are currently in scope.
     When generating config, scope is evaluated in the following order:

     1.  device